 Since the study was small and only included young men, it does not necessarily predict how extended chewing will affect the calorie intake of other people, the authors noted.

-But the 12 percent calorie reduction for the group who chewed their food 40 times could potentially translate into significant weight loss -- with average people who cut their calorie intake by that much losing nearly 25 pounds in a year, said Adam Drewnowski, director of the University of Washington Center for Obesity Research in Seattle.
+If the average person cut their calorie intake by 12 percent, they would lose nearly 25 pounds in one year, said Adam Drewnowski, director of the University of Washington Center for Obesity Research in Seattle.

-But since the typical diet includes foods that are not chewed, such as soup and ice cream, the actual amount of weight one is likely to lose by chewing more is much less, he warned.
+But since the typical diet includes foods that are not chewed -- such as soup and ice cream -- the actual amount of weight one is likely to lose by chewing more is much less, he cautioned.

-"I suppose that if you chew each bite of food 100 times or more you may end up eating less, However, I am not sure that this is a viable obesity prevention measure," said Drewnowski, who was not involved in the study.
+"I suppose that if you chew each bite of food 100 times or more you may end up eating less.
+However, I am not sure that this is a viable obesity prevention measure," said Drewnowski, who was not involved in the current study.

 Despite the study's limitations, the authors say the relationship between eating behaviors and obesity is worth studying further, to help slow a growing health problem worldwide.